-- physician demand for the ARTAS System and procedure usage may vary from quarter to quarter; - delays in purchasing ARTAS Systems in advance of the availability of implementation functionality; - the inability of physicians to obtain the necessary financing to purchase the ARTAS System; - changes in the length of our sales process for the ARTAS System; - performance of our international distributors; - positive or negative media coverage of the ARTAS System, the procedures or products of our competitors, or our industry generally; - our ability to maintain our current, or obtain further, regulatory clearances or approvals; - delays in, or failure of, product and component deliveries by our third-party manufacturers or suppliers; - seasonal or other variations in patient demand for aesthetic procedures; - introduction of new aesthetic procedures or products that compete with the ARTAS System; - changes in accounting rules that may cause restatement of our consolidated financial statements or have other adverse effects; and - adverse changes in the economy that reduce patient demand for elective aesthetic procedures.
+- physician demand for the ARTAS® System and procedure usage may vary from quarter to quarter; - delays in purchasing ARTAS® Systems in advance of the availability of implantation functionality, including, in particular, purchasing delays in international markets as we await regulatory clearance for the implantation function; - the inability of physicians to obtain the necessary financing to purchase the ARTAS® System; - changes in the length of our sales process for the ARTAS® System; - performance of new functionalities and system updates, such as the robotic implantation functionality in the new ARTAS iX System; - performance of our international distributors; - positive or negative media coverage of the ARTAS® System, the procedures or products of our competitors, or our industry generally; - our ability to maintain our current, or obtain further, regulatory clearances or approvals such as the regulatory clearances and approvals necessary to market the ARTAS® iX System outside the U.S.; - delays in, or failure of, product and component deliveries by our third-party manufacturers or suppliers; - seasonal or other variations in patient demand for aesthetic procedures; - introduction of new aesthetic procedures or products that compete with the ARTAS® Systems; - changes in accounting rules that may cause restatement of our consolidated financial statements or have other adverse effects; and - adverse changes in the economy that reduce patient demand for elective aesthetic procedures.

-The long sales cycle, low unit volume for sales of the ARTAS System and the historic seasonality of our industry, each may contribute to substantial fluctuations in our operating results and stock price and make it difficult to compare our results of operations to prior periods and predict future financial results.
+The long sales cycle, low unit volume for sales of the ARTAS® Systems and the historic seasonality of our industry, each may contribute to substantial fluctuations in our operating results and stock price and make it difficult to compare our results of operations to prior periods and predict future financial results.

-We sell a relatively small number of ARTAS Systems at a relatively high price, with each sale of an ARTAS System typically involving a significant amount of time.
-Because of the relatively small number of ARTAS Systems we expect to sell in any period, each sale of the ARTAS System could represent a significant percentage of our revenue for a particular period.
-Furthermore, due to the significant amount of time it can take to finalize the sale of an ARTAS System, it is likely that a sale could be recognized in a subsequent period which could have a material effect on our results from quarter to quarter and increase the volatility of quarterly results.
+We sell a relatively small number of ARTAS® Systems at a relatively high price, with each sale of an ARTAS® System typically involving a significant amount of time.
+Because of the relatively small number of ARTAS® Systems we expect to sell in any period, each sale of the ARTAS® System could represent a significant percentage of our revenue for a particular period.
+Furthermore, due to the significant amount of time it can take to finalize the sale of an ARTAS® System, it is likely that a sale could be recognized in a subsequent period which could have a material effect on our results from quarter to quarter and increase the volatility of quarterly results.
 In addition, our industry is characterized by seasonally lower demand during the third quarter of the calendar year, generally when both physicians and prospective patients take summer vacation.
 As a result of these factors, future fluctuations in quarterly results could cause our revenue and cash flows to be below analyst and investor expectations, which could cause decline in our stock price.
 Due to future fluctuations in revenue and costs, as well as other potential fluctuations, you should not rely upon our operating results in any particular period as an indication of future performance.
-If we do not sell ARTAS Systems as anticipated, our operating results will vary significantly from our expectations.
-In addition, selling the ARTAS System requires significant marketing effort and expenditure in advance of the receipt of revenue and our efforts may not result in a sale.
+If we do not sell ARTAS® Systems as anticipated, our operating results will vary significantly from our expectations.
+In addition, selling the ARTAS® System requires significant marketing effort and expenditure in advance of the receipt of revenue and our efforts may not result in a sale.